-This blog demonstrates an example of how implementing organisational changes within your business, such as ‘job rotation’ can help reduce the vibration dose, or the Daily Vibration Exposure A(8), experienced by staff who use power tools.
-It describes the use of the online HSE ‘Ready Reckoner’ points system which is simpler to use than mathematical equations.
+This blog demonstrates an example of how ‘job rotation’ can help reduce the A(8) experienced by employees using power tools.
+The example, which could be encountered in real life, makes use of the HSE ‘Ready Reckoner’ points system in the analysis which is a fairly simple computation procedure to follow.

 Steps to take for reducing the Daily Vibration Exposure, A(8)

-If item b) is also judged to be a ‘non-starter’, then the next point to consider would be decreasing the exposure time of the employee when carrying out the task [option c].
-This may be achieved by sharing the task between employees, by ‘job rotation’.
+If the vibration magnitude cannot be further practicably reduced after trying the above steps, then the next step might be to consider the introduction of an organisational change by limiting the time individual members of staff are exposed to vibrations from tools or processes.
+This may be achieved by sharing the task between employees, through ‘job rotation’.
 An example of how this would apply is shown in the section below.

 In a typical landscape gardening business, there are four members of staff each carrying out a separate task using a hedge trimmer, a chain saw, a brush saw, and a mower.
-Vibration magnitudes of these various tools were measured (in accordance with BS EN ISO 5349) and the daily use durations (i.e. the ‘trigger’ times) for each tool use were extracted from a hand arm vibration record sheet filled by the staff.
-The A(8) value could then be established.
+Vibration magnitudes of these various tools were either extracted off a database or measured (in accordance with BS EN ISO 5349) and the daily use duration (or equipment activation time) for each tool was measured either through observation or obtained from staff filled record sheets.
+A(8) values could then be established.

 The HSE online exposure calculator in the form of an Excel spreadsheet is available on http://www.hse.gov.uk/vibration/hav/vibrationcalc.htm and is used to calculate A(8) in terms of exposure points for each member of staff carrying out their task using a particular tool.